ika-musuko/vocab-test/README.md

 # vocab-test
-a vocabulary test which will be different every time you take it, unlike most tests.
+a vocabulary test which will be different every time you take it, unlike most tests. scoring system more closely reflects to actual language ability.

 - randomly generated questions
   - you can take the test multiple times without accidentally memorizing the answers or gaming the test